 About The Author: Copyright: Crystal Miller, 2005

-Crystal Miller (mailto:firstname.lastname@example.org) is a mother of 8 children and enjoys her God given role as wife, homemaker and mother!
-She has a homemaking and country living web site called The Family Homestead http://www.thefamilyhomestead.com <http://www.thefamilyhomestead.com/> and has a free monthly newsletter called Homestead Happenings.
-You will find sign up information on her website.
+Crystal Miller (mailto:email@example.com) is a mother of 8 children and enjoys her God given role as wife, homemaker and mother!
+She has a homemaking and country living web site called The Family Homestead http://www.thefamilyhomestead.com <www.thefamilyhomestead.com/

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!